-Hiking in Olympic National Park is an incredible adventure.
-Experience the grandeur of the country’s only temperate rainforest ecosystem and the beautifully rugged Olympic mountains.
-Or head towards the coast to explore bustling tide pools and watch sea otters and seals slipping between the awe-inspiring rock formations jutting from the chilly water.
+Hiking and backpacking in Olympic National Park is an incredible adventure, a one of a kind experience in the United States.
+Olympic boasts the only temperate rainforest in the U.S. as well as two other distinct ecosystems.
+Backpacking through this park will allow you to experience not only the Hoh Rainforest, but perhaps also the rugged Olympic Mountains with jagged cliffs and abundant wildlife.
+Alternatively, you can also backpacking along the park’s unique Pacific Northwest Coastline to explore tide pools bursting with life and watch sea otters and seals slipping between the awe-inspiring rock formations jutting from the chilly water.

-Remember that Wildland Trekking offers a wide range of backpacking trips to Olympic National Park.
-We’ll be happy to handle all the gear, permits, and trip transportation logistics so you can enjoy the adventure.
+While backpacking in Olympic is an amazing experience, it can also be rather intimidating, especially if you’ve never done it before.
+At Wildland Trekking, we offer a wide range of backpacking trips to Olympic National Park.
+We’ll handle all the gear, permits, and trip transportation logistics so you can relax and enjoy the adventure.

 1. Hoh Valley To Blue Glacier

 This incredible backpacking trip includes almost everything Olympic National Park has to offer.
 Lush rainforest packed with wildlife, beautiful lakes, alpine meadows, and stunning glaciers.
 You’ll start in the Hoh Valley along reasonably level trails as you hike through one of only seven temperate rainforest ecosystems in the entire world!
-Plant and animal life abounds in this moss-covered wonderland, and this is the only place in Olympic where I’ve spotted an elusive bobcat.
-You’ll follow the glacier-fed Hoh River during this section, and camp on its shoreline as you look for the resident herd of Rosevelt Elk.
+Plant and animal life abounds in this moss-covered wonderland, and you might even get a chance to spot one of the park’s elusive bobcats.
+You’ll follow the glacier-fed Hoh River during this section and camp on its shoreline as you look for the resident herd of Rosevelt Elk.

 Hiking Distance: ~9.7 Miles